Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 Engineering a solution to a unique problem involves trial and error, and I've purposefully included any non-working attempts so that you can follow along with the process.

-For my initial approach, I'll try modifying the Roll-A-Cube code, which uses the `transform.RotateAround` method.
+For my initial approach, I'll try modifying the Roll-A-Cube code, which uses the [`RotateAround`](https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html) method.
 But before we get to that, we'll need a 3D model to work with.

 ## 3D Tetrahedron Model